Sprint Burnup cards

 Sprint Burnup charts

 Each Burnup card displays data in a Burnup chart.
 Sprint Burnup charts help you visualize scope changes over the course of one sprint.
-The chart's Guideline sets the ideal pace for completion of work.
+The chart's Guideline sets the ideal pace for the completion of work.

 Above the line chart, Total effort, Guideline, Completed, and Started display the most recent values of the corresponding data below.